 The dead loads applied after the deck has cured, DC_2 and DW, are sometimes termed superimposed dead loads.
-These superimposed dead loads may be distributed equally to all girders as traditionally specified by the AASHTO LRFD (5th Edition, 2010).
+These superimposed dead loads may be distributed equally to all girders as traditionally specified by the AASHTO LRFD (7th Edition, 2014).
 In some cases, such as wider bridges, staged construction or heavier utilities, the bridge designer should conduct a more representative analysis to determine a more accurate distribution of superimposed dead loads.
 For a typical bridge, the barriers could more realistically be assumed to be supported by the exterior girders alone.

-EL is the accumulated lock-in, or residual, force effects resulting from the construction process, including the secondary forces from post-tensioning (which are not gravitational dead loads).
+EL is the accumulated lock-in, or residual, force effects resulting from the construction process, including the jacking apart of components in cantilever construction.
 EV is the vertical earth pressure from the dead load of earth fill.